 If you are at least a sophomore in high school, you have an opportunity this summer to travel back in time to discover early America in a unique hands-on way.

 For three weeks this summer, students from all sections of the country will pursue the intertwined, often tempestuous stories of Native Americans, Europeans, Africans, and their descendants by visiting the places where they lived, observing the things they touched, and immersing themselves in the saga of early American life as told by historians, archaeologists, and museum professionals.
 Sound intriguing?
 Come join us!

 A taste of college life...

-Participants in the Pre-Collegiate Program are regularly-enrolled summer school students at the College of William and Mary, earning four academic credits for a seminar, History 216.
-They live together in an air-conditioned dormitory on the campus of the College of William and Mary and take their meals in College dining facilities.
+Participants in the W&M Pre-College Program are enrolled as non-degree seeking students at the College of William & Mary.
+They earn 4 academic credits taking one of two history courses: HIST 217 or HIST 218.
+They live together in an air-conditioned dormitory on the College of William and Mary campus and take their meals in campus dining facilities.
 Tuition, dorm room, and meals are all covered in the cost of the program.

 - made daily trips to historic places, museums, archaeology sites, and battlefields

 - read and discussed scholarly essays in small seminars